Homebrew/legacy-homebrew/Library/Contributions/manpages/brew-tap.1.md

   * `list`:
     List all repositories that have been locally cloned and whose formulae are available for brewing.
-Also list all repositories in the homebrew-alt that can be cloned using `brew tap add`
+Also list all repositories in the Homebrew-Alt network that can be cloned using `brew tap add`.

   * `update`:
-    Update all cloned repositories and rescan the homebrew-alt network to update `brew tap info`.
+    Update all cloned repositories and rescan the Homebrew-Alt network to refresh the information provided by `brew tap list`.

   * `add` <repository>:
-    Clone a repository so that the formulae it contains will be accessable to `brew tap`. <repository> is the name given by `brew tap list` but case-sensitive partial matching is also used.
-See examples section for details.
+    Clone a repository so that the formulae it contains will be accessable to other `brew tap` subcommands. <repository> is the name given by `brew tap list` but case-sensitive partial matching is also used.
+See examples section for details on partial matching.

   * `remove` <repository>:
     Remove a cloned repository from the system. <repository> follows the